-$10,242 is the standard Community College of Allegheny County’s first year financial aid package.
-Approximately 52.0% of incoming students obtain some kind of financial assistance, most of which is scholarships and grants.
+$5,174.00 is the typical Community College of Allegheny County’s first year financial aid package.
+Approximately 74% of incoming freshmen obtain financial assistance, with the majority being offered as grants and scholarships.

 Financial aid helps decrease the expense, or the “sticker” price of the school.
 But keep in mind that the only real discounts off the cost of college are in the form of grants and scholarships.